links-field/cubepress/docs/guide/taskcenter.md

 * `Large data export`
 > such as SIM export, CDR export

 that usually require some time to complete.
-Customers can continue to use the CUBE while the task is being processed in the task center.
+Users can continue to use CUBE while the task is being processed in the task center.

 ## Feature Set